OlegKonings/CUDA_Floyd_Warshall_/README.md

 Since no sparse format is used to store the matrix, it seems this algorithm is best suited for highly-connected graphs.
 If there is a low-level of connectivity the CUDA version of BFS is better suited for that type of graph.

-Included in the project file is a .txt file which orginates from a Wikipedia data set, and is in the form of an edge list.
-A function has been created to read in this file as well for testing on a real-world data set.

-Also some initial test results are included which show the speedup using CUDA.

-The project was created in Visual Studio 2010 as a 64 bit application.

 The CPU used in an Intel I-7 3770 3.5 ghz with 3.9 ghz target, and a single Nvidia GTX 680 2GB GPU.